KITcii/smart-contract-dev-support/patterns/Architectural Patterns/Name-Service Pattern/README.md

 # Name-Service Pattern
 ## Context
-The Name-Service Pattern can be used to look up deployed smart contracts by their corresponding name.
+Smart contracts can only be found by unintuitive names (e.g., hexadecimal like in Ethereum).

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``